0glabs/0g-doc/docs/run-a-node/storage-node.md

 Below is just an example configuration for illustration purposes.
-For official default values, copy over the `config-testnet-turbo.toml` file or `config-testnet-standard.toml` file to your `config.toml` file.
+For official default values, copy over the `config-testnet-turbo.toml` file to your `config.toml` file.

 ```